willcassella/party-saver/README.md

 ## Introduction
 While Rekordbox has support for mapping non-pioneer MIDI controllers, their implementation of the MIDI standard is rather poor, and relies on quirks of their own controllers.
-In particular, it gets confused by the distinction between the `NOTE ON` and `NOTE OFF` events, so this program converts all note events to `NOTE ON` events.
+In particular, it gets confused by the distinction between the `NOTE ON` and `NOTE OFF` events, so this program converts all note events to `NOTE ON` events, among a few other features.

 ## Features
 - Allows using the continuous encoders to emulate rotary potentiometer encoders.